Xavier2p/xavier2p/README.md

 ## Personal Repos
 + [`infra-as-code`](https://github.com/xavier2p/infra-as-code): My personal homelab infrastructure, automated with `Terraform` and `Ansible`.
 + [`dotfiles`](https://github.com/xavier2p/dotfiles): My dotfiles, to make all UNIX system mine in seconds.
++ [`system`](https://github.com/xavier2p/system): My Infrastructure as Nix, for all my hosts.
+Uses nix-darwin, nix and NixOS.

 You can find also some repositories with school work in it, made during my education.